 - Baking Soda and Baking Powder- NOT interchangeable by any means, seriously don’t try it.
 Baking powder is an acid and baking soda a base.
 They react (along with other ingredients in these cupcakes) to help you get a great rise and shape.
 Do check and make sure that the baking powder and baking soda aren’t old however.
 This article does a great job of explaining how and why to test your leavening agents to make sure they are still good to use.

 - Kosher salt – Kosher Salt is our new favorite salt source.
 It’s much easier to control (in terms of saltiness) when it comes to various types of salt, compared to different types of salt!
-Not all salts are created equal, and different types of salt are waaaay saltier than others.
 We love the diamond crystal shape.
 The texture is amazing it dissolves really well into both the cupcake base and in the frosting.

 - Sour Cream, room temperature– This cupcake is a sour cream based cupcake, with no additional oil or butter!
 You could use Greek yogurt in its place, but be warned that Greek yogurt does contain more carbs and it is also slightly tangier than sour cream, which will affect the overall flavor.